pirog/kalabox-app-examples/README.md

 kbox start
 ```

 Now visit `http://backdrop.kbox` in your browser.
 It will likely tell you "No input file specified".
-To add code to your project you should now have a directory at `~/kalabox/code/pressflow7`.
+To add code to your project you should now have a directory at called `code` inside of your app directory.
 Put your code in there to do all the things.
 If you are adding a large amount of code you might want to check on the status of syncthing over at `10.13.37.42:60008`

 Some apps may have plugins enabled to help with downloading code from specific places like github or Pantheon.
 Please consult the docs for these apps for help.
 For example backdrop uses the `git` kalabox plugin so you could run

 `kbox git clone myrepo.git ./`

 Kalabox will forward in your ssh key and try to clone your code to the webroot.

 ## Scoping your containers for ports and other things

 In order to connect to relevant services running in kalabox, such as the DB for an app you need to run some kbox commands for now.

 Inside our app directory run `kbox containers` you will get output like this